 - Human Rights, Minority Rights, and Interculturality in Europe

-IES Seminars reflect the core elements of the European values which constitue the foundations of Europe and the European Union: Peace, the separation of powers, the rule of law, and freedom.
+IES Seminars reflect the core elements of the European values which constitue the foundations of Europe and the European Union: peace, the separation of powers, the rule of law, freedom and democracy.

 The courses offered can vary from program to program.
-Please see the respective program page to get more information on the corresponing courses.
+Please see the respective program page to get more information on each course.